 The health benefits of the paleo diet are, however, largely unproven.
 “Our ancestors ate this way and didn’t have many of the chronic diseases that we do, but it’s not necessarily because of the food they ate.
 That would be like saying we live three times longer than our Paleolithic ancestors because we eat fast food,” says Christopher Ochner, MD, research associate at the New York Obesity Nutrition Research Center at St. Luke’s and Roosevelt Hospitals.

-However, there are a few studies that try to emphasize on the benefits of the paleo diet.
+However, there are a few studies that try to emphasize the benefits of the paleo diet.
 One small study published in the journal Diabetologia found that the diet improved blood sugar levels over a prolonged period of 12 weeks in comparison to a Mediterranean diet which usually comprises of grains, low-fat dairy and oils, but the results are a bit sketchy in comparison to other diets.

 What’s on the menu?

 The paleo diet is all about consuming foods straight from the Earth just as our ancestors did.
 So it includes a lot of fresh fruits, fresh vegetables and fresh meat.
 Since our ancestors didn’t learn the technique of domesticating animals or farming, it is advised to go for organic, grass-fed varieties which have had a limited exposure to pesticides and other chemicals.
-In the paleolithic era, people usually obtained about 35% of their calories from fats, 35% from carbohydrates, and 30% from protein.
+In the palaeolithic era, people usually obtained about 35% of their calories from fats, 35% from carbohydrates, and 30% from protein.

 Giving up on packaged food